Asia stocks rise as investors look ahead to week’s data

 BEIJING (AP) — Asian stock markets rose Monday as investors looked ahead for data they hope will support optimism about a global economic recovery.

-Benchmarks in Shanghai, Tokyo, Hong Kong and Australia all advanced.
+Benchmarks in Shanghai, Tokyo, Hong Kong and Southeast Asia advanced.

 Markets followed Wall Street higher last week after unexpectedly strong U.S. jobs data despite some American states reporting record new coronavirus infections.
-U.S. markets were closed Friday for a holiday.

-“The battle between the Covid-19 drag and improving economic conditions continues,” said Jingyi Pan of IG in a report.
+On Monday, the Australian state of Victoria prepared to close its border with neighboring New South Wales after reporting a daily high in new cases.
+Spain suspended access to a northern county due to fears of an outbreak.

+“Asia has shrugged off the COVID-19 clouds that dominated the weekend press,” Jeffrey Halley of OANDA said in a report.

 This week, investors are looking ahead to interest rate decisions in Australia and Malaysia.
 The Reserve Bank of Australia is expected to keep its benchmark rate at a record low of 0.25% while forecasters expect another cut from Bank Negara Malaysia.